Vndrvs/Vanilla-Freeze-MultiModel-Chat/README.md

 ## Important Notes

-The current, "V1" version of Vanilla Freeze is rather raw.
+   - The current, "V1" version of Vanilla Freeze is rather raw.
 I am just getting familiar with Langchain.
+   - You can only have 20 chats saved, if you reach that amount, you have to delete older conversations before creating new ones.
-Its text output is not formatted, there are a few known chat-deletion issues. (most can be solved by refreshing the page)
+   - Its text output is not formatted, there are a few known chat-deletion issues. (most can be solved by refreshing the page)

-Also, please add .env in your .gitignore file if you publish the repo, to keep your API Keys safe.
+   - Also, please add .env in your .gitignore file if you publish the repo, to keep your API Keys safe.

 I plan to release updates once in a while, altough my current semester in uni is absolutely brutal.